KevinWorkman/HappyCoding/tutorials/javascript/_posts/2017-01-09-libraries.md

 {% include toc.md %}

 Now you know how to write JavaScript code, and how to use functions like `getElementById()` to make your webpage interactive.
-You also know how to use `for` loops and arrays.

 This tutorial introduces JavaScript libraries, which lets you take advantage of code that's already written by other people.

+{% include youtube-embed.html slug="I43YG2H10iQ" %}

+---

 # Loading JavaScript